WHERE HAVE ALL

 THE WORKERS GONE?

 Finding, training, retaining workers is the logistics industry’s greatest challenge.
-Keeping them injury free is challenge number two.
+Keeping them available and injury free is challenge number two.

-Labor problems are the logistics industry’s worst nightmare.
-Black-I Robotics’ revolutionary robotic arm, which replaces a minimum of two workers per 24-hour shift, greatly enhances productivity and shop floor safety while significantly reducing workman compensation claims and capital expenditures.
-The arm, which integrates a range of emerging technologies and breakthrough software, can easily save millions of dollars annually.
-Black-I is involved with a score of companies interested in putting the arm to work, including one of the country’s largest food distributors
+Worker scarcity is the logistics industry’s worst nightmare.
+Black-I Robotics’ patented autonomous mobile robotic arm, which replaces a minimum of two workers per 24-hour shift, greatly enhances productivity and shop floor safety while significantly reducing workman compensation claims and expenditures on expensive, inflexible stationary robots.
+Return on investment is quick.

 THE LOGISTICS INDUSTRY

-Black-I is acknowledged as one of the world’s most experienced companies for lifting large objects on mobile platforms, making us the perfect partner for companies looking to solve their labor problems and enhance their safety and efficiency.
+Black-I is acknowledged as one of the world’s most experienced companies for lifting large objects on mobile platforms, making us the perfect partner for companies looking to solve their labor problems and enhance their productivity, efficiency and the well being of their workers.
+More than a dozen companies -- most household names -- have expressed serious interest in the arm.

 Our Fullscope Mobile Heavy Lift Arm mounted on traditional AMRs enables users to: